MeidasTouch: News network and podcast

 On July 22, 2024, shortly after JD Vance was named Donald Trump's running mate, MeidasTouch editor-in-chief Ron Filipkowski posted a clip from a 2021 Fox News interview in which Vance stated, "we are effectively run in this country via the Democrats, via our corporate oligarchs, by a bunch of childless cat ladies who are miserable at their own lives and the choices that they've made and so they want to make the rest of the country miserable too."
 The resurfaced remarks from Vance sparked viral outrage against the candidate across social media, with many celebrities weighing in, including Jennifer Aniston and Taylor Swift.
 Swift, referencing Vance's comments, signed off her post endorsing Kamala Harris as a "childless cat lady."

 In 2024, Adam Mockler joined MeidasTouch as a contributor, anchoring coverage and commentary.
+By 2026, he was being invited to sit on panels for television network programs.

-Following the 2024 presidential election, prominent Democratic politicians such as Joe Biden, Hakeem Jeffries, Elizabeth Warren and Adam Schiff have made appearances on the podcast.
-The network has also weighed in on Canadian politics, with New Democratic Party MP Charlie Angus appearing as a guest commentator.
+Following the 2024 presidential election, prominent Democratic politicians such as Joe Biden, Hakeem Jeffries, Elizabeth Warren, and Adam Schiff have made appearances on the podcast.
 As of March 2025, the network had 12 full-time employees and 30 regular contributors.

+MeidasTouch has also weighed in on Canadian politics, with New Democratic Party MP Charlie Angus appearing as a guest commentator.
+In September 2025, Angus launched MeidasTouch's Canadian channel, MeidasCanada, on Labour Day.

 In July 2025, MeidasTouch unearthed a video clip of a 2010 deposition by convicted sex offender Jeffrey Epstein, in which he was asked if he had socialized with underage girls in the presence of Donald Trump.

+In October 2025, MeidasTouch broke the news that Donald Trump planned to fire munitions over the Interstate 5 in California, causing the interstate's closure, during the No Kings Protests.
+The Trump administration initially denied the reporting.
+The San Francisco Chronicle later reported on munitions striking two California Highway Patrol vehicles on October 18, 2025.
+An investigation by the U.S. Marines Corps described the incident as the result of a "one in a million" malfunction.
+The report determined that the explosion was "highly improbable; beyond reasonable expectations and should not have happened, but it did."

+In March 2026, Forbes described MeidasTouch as using "a 'trial lawyer approach,' combining legal analysis (by attorney Ben Meiselas), media commentary and brotherly banter to explain complex political issues—setting it apart from, for instance, CNN or other cable news opinion-based roundtables."

+Founders

+The Meiselas brothers grew up on Long Island.
+Their father, Kenny Meiselas, is an entertainment lawyer who has represented Lady Gaga, The Weeknd, Nicki Minaj and Sean "Diddy" Combs.